Daisy Belle: Swimming Champion of the World

 The outfit is very heavy, and it pulls you down to the bottom of the pool.
 It takes considerable effort to stay afloat.
 I felt a sense of mild panic as I could feel that I was just a little stronger than the weight and restrictions of the outfit – and that was in a pool.
 I would have sunk in the sea or a river.’

 In June 1883 Agnes Beckwith attempted to swim from Sandy Hook, New Jersey, to Rockaway Pier, New York.
 The distance was said to be around 20 miles.
 She was forced to give up due to bad weather and a change in tide, although reportedly intended to try again in 1890.

 I love the idea of setting a scene by New York Harbor, but it’s very hard finding any further details on or description of the swim.
 In 1975 an article in Sports Illustrated reported she said ‘This is a swindle’, and accused the boat’s pilot of not knowing his job.

 This swim must have been one of the very few times Agnes Beckwith failed, and that led me to think it would be the first time my character would fail as well.
 So it would be a turning point in the novel.
 I also wondered about who it was who got the tides wrong….

 It’s also tricky finding out about Sandy Hook and Rockaway in the 1880s.
 I’ve read some travellers’ descriptions, looked at archive images and maps, read up on flora and fauna and contacted a local history society in New Jersey (which sadly haven’t replied).

 Then by brilliant coincidence I read an article about Patricia Sener in H2Open Magazine.
-This summer (July 22, 2015) she attempted a very similar swim, from Sandy Hook to Atlantic Beach, ’17 miles over the US’s largest wild and industry-free zone to raise awareness for local charities working to keep our ocean clean–join me on the adventure where no one has swum before!’
+In 2015 she attempted a very similar swim, from Sandy Hook to Atlantic Beach, ’17 miles over the US’s largest wild and industry-free zone to raise awareness for local charities working to keep our ocean clean–join me on the adventure where no one has swum before!’